MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/arg-min-aggfunction.md

 ---
 title: arg_min() (aggregation function) - Azure Data Explorer
-description: Learn how to use the arg_min() aggregation function to find a row in a group that minimizes the input expression in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 09/21/2022
+description: Learn how to use the arg_min() aggregation function to find a row in a group that minimizes the input expression. ms.reviewer: alexans ms.topic: reference ms.date: 09/21/2022